 The Kemp’s Ridley is the smallest of all the sea turtles and can only be found around the Gulf of Mexico.
 They are currently considered the most endangered sea turtle.
 No petting at this tank, these little guys are snappy!

 Visit the Education Centre to learn more about the turtles and our history.
-You can also view our turtle hatchery where during breeding season (May – October) you can witness new hatchlings making their way up through the sand of their incubation boxes!
+You can also view our turtle hatchery where during the breeding season (May – October) you can witness new hatchlings making their way up through the sand of their incubation boxes!

 Loggerheads are the second largest of the hard-shelled turtles (after the Greens).
 They can crush clams, crabs, and spiny lobsters with their powerful jaws, while fully mature Loggerheads can even crush conch shells!
 The Loggerhead Turtles we have at Cayman Turtle Centre are not pure Loggerhead but rather natural hybrids mixed with Green Sea Turtle.
 However, they exhibit more Loggerhead than Green features and behavior.
 See, but don’t touch, our Loggerhead on display at the Turtle Display tanks, and (upgrade to) come eye to eye with our other Loggerhead “Bowser”, swimming with the sharks at the Predator Reef exhibit.